Access the Code of Practice online

 Examples of separation materials are inert plastic tapes, polythene or silicone sealant, and in the case of fasteners an EPDM sealing washer.

-Where gutters and spouting are made from materials incompatible with roof the cladding, there can be contamination from immersion of the sheet ends if the gutter is poorly drained.
+Where gutters and spouting are made from materials incompatible with the roof cladding, there can be contamination from immersion of the sheet ends if the gutter is poorly drained.
 Special provisions, such as ensuring there is a 10 mm drainage gap between spouting and fascia should be made to avoid immersion of coated steel roofing into copper gutters.
-Discharging the gutter into a rain head with leaf deflector can also help.
+Discharging the gutter into a rain head with a leaf deflector can also help.
 Low front spouting can be considered, but that creates aesthetic issues and may contribute to early corrosion in marine areas.
 No part of copper gutters should be in contact with coated steel roofing or flashings.

 4.9.2 The Electrochemical or Galvanic Series